- Statement of Policy

 1 Effective August 19, 2021, the following provision (which was included in this section between August 14, 2020 and August 19, 2021) has been removed from University Policy 504 based on the invalidation of the provision by a federal court in Victim Rights Law Center v.
 Cardona, No. CV 20-11104-WGY, 2021 WL 3185743 (D. Mass.
 July 28, 2021):

 The hearing officer(s) may not rely on any statement of a Party or witness in reaching a determination regarding responsibility if that Party or witness does not submit to cross-examination at the hearing.

 - Initially approved July 13, 2020; effective August 14, 2020

 - Revised August 19, 2021

 - University Policy 406, Code of Student Responsibility

-- University Policy 502, Sexual Harassment and Interpersonal Violence
+- University Policy 502, Sexual Misconduct and Interpersonal Violence

 - PIM 35, Grievance and Appeal Procedures for SHRA Employees